hofstadter-io/hof/README.md

-  fetch                 Download objects and refs from another repository pull                  Fetch from and integrate with another repository or a local branch push                  Update remote refs along with associated objects propose               Propose to include your changeset in a remote repository reproduce             Record, share, and replay reproducible environments and processes
+  fetch                 Download objects and refs from another repository pull                  Fetch from and integrate with another repository or a local branch push                  Update remote refs along with associated objects propose               Propose to incorporate your changeset in a repository publish               Publish a tagged version to a repository remotes               Manage remote repositories

 Local development commands:
-  jump                  Jumps help you get things done faster. build                 Build assets for modules and generated output reproduce             Record, share, and replay reproducible environments and processes ui                    Run hof's local web ui tui                   Run hof's terminal ui repl                  Run hof's local REPL pprof         Go pprof by setting HOF_CPU_PROFILE="hof-cpu.prof" hof <cmd>
+  reproduce             Record, share, and replay reproducible environments and processes jump                  Jumps help you do things with fewer keystrokes. ui                    Run hof's local web ui tui                   Run hof's terminal ui repl                  Run hof's local REPL pprof                 Go pprof by setting HOF_CPU_PROFILE="hof-cpu.prof" hof <cmd>

 Send us feedback or say hello: feedback              send feedback, bug reports, or any message :]
+                        you can also chat with us on https://gitter.im/hofstadter-io

 Additional commands:
   help                  Help about any command topic                 Additional information for various subjects and concepts update                Check for new versions and run self-updates version               Print detailed version information completion            Generate completion helpers for your terminal

 Additional topics:
   schema, codegen, modeling, mirgrations